-An Environmental Compliance Approval (ECAs, formerly Certificates of Approval (CofA)) under the Ontario Water Resources Act from the Ontario Ministry of Environment and Climate change (MOECC) is forthcoming.
-It is expected that a direct submission ECA will be required for approval of proposed storm and sanitary sewers, as well as for stormwater management due to the industrial nature of the subject site.
-The Rideau Valley Conservation Authority will need to be consulted in order to obtain municipal approval for site development.
+An Environmental Compliance Approval (ECAs, formerly Certificates of Approval (CofA)) under the Ontario Water Resources Act from the Ontario Ministry of Environment and Climate change (MOECC) is required for approval of proposed storm and sanitary sewers, as well as for stormwater management due to the industrial nature of the subject site.
+The ECA application will be under direct submission to the MOECC.
+The Rideau Valley Conservation Authority has been consulted in order to obtain municipal approval for site development (see comments response in Appendix D).